FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 If you still have doubts about your dog’s weight, schedule an appointment with your veterinarian to be sure.
-Either way, if your dog is overweight, visiting your veterinarian is the next step on the journey to optimal health.
+Either way, if your dog is overweight, vseeking the advice of veterinary medicine experts is the next step on the journey to optimal health.

 How Can I Help My Dog Reach His Healthiest Potential?

 Once you’ve determined that your dog is indeed overweight, it’s best to take him to the vet before moving forward.
 Your vet can conduct blood tests to rule out any other potential medical conditions that could cause the excess fat.

 Be sure to bring a detailed record of your dog’s habits: Eating, sleeping, playing, etc. Jot down any changes you’ve noticed and, if possible, when you first noted the weight gain and any changes in diet that have happened since.

 How Can I Reduce My Dog’s Body Weight?

 Keeping a daily journal of your dog’s food intake is a good way to see just how many extra treats and table scraps he’s getting.
 This log will also help your vet make some determinations about your dog’s weight gain.

 Once it’s determined that your dog’s weight gain is caused by too many treats and not a medical condition, your vet will likely advise you on ways to help your pooch lose weight.
 Primarily, you’ll have to change his diet and increase his exercise.